MagedGDEV/CppInsights/README.md

 cout << *ptr; // Output: 10
 ```

-You can also change the value of the variable that the pointer points to using the dereference operator, and this will change the value of the variable itself.
+You can also change the value of the variable that the pointer points to using the dereference operator as follows:

 ```cpp
 int x = 10;